vercel/micro/README.md

   <ul><li><a href="./examples/external-api-call">Fetch external api</a></li></ul>
 </details></p>

-Micro is built for usage with async/await.
+Micri is built for usage with async/await.
 You can read more about async / await [here](https://zeit.co/blog/async-and-await)

 ```js
 const sleep = require('then-sleep')